telus-agcg/nib/README.md

 # nib

-A tool to aid development in a `docker-compose` environment.
-Currently supports a workflow where a single `docker-compose.yml` sits over one or more applications.
-Therefore the `nib` commands must be issued from the working directory of the `docker-compose.yml`

-Currently `nib` is tailored towards Ruby/Rails development.
-Some commands like `nib console` are expecting a Ruby like environment (`rails console` or `pry` etc) however it will fall down to a script/console (executable file) where a custom script can be defined.
-Other commands like `nib rake` or `nib guard` are clearly meant for Ruby developers.
+`nib` is a `docker-compose` wrapper geared towards Ruby/Rails development.

 ## Usage

-`nib` can ultimately be used as a replacement for `docker-compose` because it will delegate all commands it does not recognize to `docker-compose`.
-From there you can take advantage of the additional commands with a similar workflow.
-For example:
+`nib` can be used as a replacement for `docker-compose` any commands that it does not recognize will be delegated to `docker-compose`.

+The commands provided by `nib` are intended to provide a convenient and practical workflow for development, for example:

 ```sh
 > nib shell web
 root@fd80bbc4ab5a:/usr/src/app#
 ```

-Will start up a container for the `web` service and drop you into an interactive shell session (bash, ash or sh).
-In addition nib will hook up a history file for your shell session (relative to the current project).
+1. `nib` will start up a container for the `web` service and drop you into an interactive shell session (`bash`, `ash` or `sh`) depending on which shell is available.
+1. `nib` will also hook up a history file for your shell session (relative to the current project).
 This means that you will be able to use the history (up arrow) in future shell sessions, something that is not available with vanilla docker/docker-compose!
+1. Finally `nib` will ensure that the container is removed after you finish with the shell session

+Some commands can have their behavior changed relative to a particiulair project.
+As an example - `nib console` expects a Ruby like environment (`rails console` or `pry` etc) by default but it can be augmented by adding a custom script on the host system (`$pwd/script/console`)

+Other commands like `nib rake` or `nib guard` behave as expected without the option to change the behavior.

 For additional information and a list of [supported commands](./docs/commands.md) review the help system.